LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/reading/rest-practical-fundamentals/_index.md

 {{% notice blue "Example" "rocket" %}}
 What would happen if we made another request to the endpoint of a resource entity that doesn't exist, `DELETE /events/999`?

-We would receive a`404`, or `Not Found`, status code that lets us know the request failed because of a client error (providing an `Id` for a nonexistent resource).
+We would receive a`404`, or `Not Found`, status code that lets us know the request failed because of a client error (providing an `id` for a nonexistent resource).
 {{% /notice %}}

 ### Headers & Status Codes